 The report recommends people start saving early but also that it is never too late to start.
 Any savings are better than none.

-For many people KiwiSaver will provide a significant lump sum for their retirement which is why optimising KiwiSaver is so important.
+For many people their KiwiSaver savings will provide a significant lump sum for their retirement which is why optimising your KiwiSaver account is so important.
 This means taking on age appropriate risk, assessing long term performance and fees and increasing contribution rates if you can.
-The expanded range of KiwiSaver contribution rates are now 3%, 4%, 6%, 8% and 10% although it is worth considering alternative savings vehicles at higher savings levels.
+The expanded range of contribution rates are now 3%, 4%, 6%, 8% and 10% although it is worth considering alternative savings vehicles at higher savings levels.

 Households living mortgage free in their own home generally have a smaller retirement income gap than those who rent or still have a mortgage.
 Early payment of mortgage debt can be an important part of retirement planning especially if it allows several more years to save the mortgage payments.
 In future years ‘downsizing, moving to a cheaper housing area or a reverse equity loan can also boost retirement capital.